cloudmesh-community/fa19-516-147/project/report.md

  * Cloudmesh

-   Cloudmesh is a multicloud architecture system which offers single architecture for using multiple cloud provides at the      same time.Adbvantage of using cloudmesh is that it not only provides a REST based API but also commandline shell which      makes easier to switch between clouds using single variable.
+   Cloudmesh is a multicloud architecture system which offers single architecture for using multiple cloud provides at the      same time.
+Adbvantage of using cloudmesh is that it not only provides a REST based API but also commandline shell which      makes easier to switch between clouds using single variable.

  * REST / Open API